ptrgiang/campaign-bulk-operations/Campaign_Types_Guide.md

 - **Icon:** 📝
 - **Functionality:** Allows you to rename the entire campaign.
 This updates the `Campaign Name` and `Campaign ID` for all rows associated with that campaign in the template.
 - **Use Case:** Correcting typos or applying a different naming convention.

+### Editing Ad Group Name
+- **Icon:** 👥
+- **Functionality:** Opens a modal to edit the names of all ad groups within a selected campaign.
+This is particularly useful for renaming the default ad group names (e.g., `Product Number - GNR`, `Product Name - LV2`) to something more specific.
+- **Use Case:** Customizing ad group names for better reporting and organization, especially in complex campaigns.

 ### Editing Budget
 - **Icon:** 💳